NDarayut/RAG-Prototype/readme.md

 This repository hosts a prototype of a Retrieval-Augmented Generation (RAG) application.
 The primary goal of this project is to demonstrate how to build a system that allows users to interact with their documents by asking questions and receiving answers grounded in the content of those documents.

 The application enables users to upload various file types, processes them into manageable chunks, embeds these chunks, and stores them in a vector database.
-When a user asks a question, the system retrieves the most relevant chunks from the stored data and uses a Large Language Model (LLM) to generate a coherent and contextually accurate answer.
+When a user asks a question, the system retrieves the most relevant chunks from the stored data and uses a Large Language Model (LLM) — specifically **SEALION V 3.5 8B** — to generate a coherent and contextually accurate answer.
 It also provides transparency by displaying the top retrieved chunks that informed the answer.

 ## Features